Review of TradeZero US

 Day Trading

 Shorting.
 Securities can be shorted inside a TradeZero account.
-The brokerage firm has a short locate tool that can find shares of a stock to short.
-The tool will display the cost to short the security plus the number of shares available for shorting.
+The broker provides a short locate tool that shows the cost to short the stock and the number of available shares.

 Direct-access routing.
-Also available.
-However, accounts that use this service must maintain at least $30,000 in account equity.
+This is also offered, but accounts using it must keep at least $30,000 in equity.

 Routing fees and rebates.
-TradeZero America is one of the few securities brokerage firms to offer maker-taker fees.
-Although this service is not available on OTC or pre-market trades, it does provide an opportunity to make money by trading.
+TradeZero America is one of the few brokers that uses maker-taker pricing.
+Although it’s not available on OTC or pre-market trades, it still gives traders a way to earn rebates.

 TradeZero Margin Rate

-Securities priced below $3 are not marginable at TradeZero, and stocks below $2.50 have a $2.50 per share margin requirement on short positions.
+Stocks priced below $3 are not marginable, and those under $2.50 require $2.50 per share on short positions.

-TradeZero has a margin check tool on its website that will display the initial overnight requirement for an entered ticker symbol for both short and long positions.
+TradeZero has a margin calculator on its website that displays the initial overnight margin for entered ticker symbols on both long and short positions.

 ZeroPro

-TradeZero has three computer platforms and one mobile app.
-ZeroPro is the most advanced of the four.
-It has a great deal of trading power.
-Here are some of the highlights:
+TradeZero has three computer platforms plus one mobile app.
+ZeroPro is the most advanced of these.
+It has a lot of power for serious trading.
+Some key features:

-- Full-screen charting with over 70 technical studies
+- Full-screen charting with more than 70 technical studies

-- Ability to display multiple graphs simultaneously using multiple windows in the workspace
+- Ability to show multiple charts at once using several windows

-- Several order types (including conditional orders) and duration choices
+- Various order types (including conditional orders) and time-in-force options

-- News articles (not videos) courtesy of CNBC and other sources
+- News stories (not videos) from sources like CNBC

 - Time & sales data

-- Short locate widget with color-coded accept and cancel buttons
+- Short locate tool with color-coded accept and cancel options

 - Real-time watchlist

-The primary downside of ZeroPro is the cost (noted below in the pricing section) and the lack of
+The main drawback of ZeroPro is its monthly fee (discussed in the pricing section) and its lack of streaming video news.

 ZeroWeb